aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    will be notified once the information for a new package version is ready to be browsed.

-1. A series of Lambda functions prepare language-specific assembly files for each configured language, with adjusted naming conventions, and updated sample code fragments, and proceeds to store those at:
+1. **Doc-Gen:** A series of Lambda functions prepare language-specific assembly files for each configured language, with adjusted naming conventions, and updated sample code fragments, and proceeds to store those at:
    `assemblies/${assembly.name}/v${assembly.version}/assembly-${lang}.json`.
    This transformation is backed by the `jsii-rosetta` tool, which is part of the [jsii project][jsii].

    [jsii]: https://aws.github.io/jsii

-1. A Lambda function keeps the `latest.json` object updated with the last 20 package versions indexed (according to the `time` field reported by the ingestion component).
+1. **Latest Updater:** A Lambda function keeps the `latest.json` object updated with the last 20 package versions indexed (according to the `time` field reported by the ingestion component).

-1. A Lambda function keeps the `catalog.json` object updated with the latest versions of each package's major version lines, which backs the websites' search page.
+1. **Catalog Builder:** A Lambda function keeps the `catalog.json` object updated with the latest versions of each package's major version lines, which backs the websites' search page.
 The object may be sharded if it becomes too large.

 #### Front-End